 - One rule at a time - If your company has very different rules for different leads (e.g. from different campaign sources or applicable to different product lines), it can be very challenging to craft your rule entries in a way that handles more than one lead routing flow.

 - No round-robin - It's technically possible to do a very poor version of round-robin with Lead Assignment Rules, we don't recommend it.
 It's extremely brittle and will break without lots of maintenance.

 Where to go from here?

 If you've got a small team with simple processes, give Salesforce lead assignment rules a try; they may give you just what you need.
-If you find yourself needing to assign other objects besides Leads, perform round-robin rep assignment or maintain a full audit trail, you might want to consider Gradient Works Assignment.
+If you find yourself needing to assign other objects besides Leads, perform round-robin rep assignments or maintain a full audit trail, you might want to consider Gradient Works.